 Contextual Safeguarding is an approach to understanding and responding to children's experiences of significant harm beyond their families.
-Extra-familial harm is linked to contextual safeguarding; these concepts refer to harms that occur outside of the family system often during the adolescent years.
+Extra-familial harm is linked to contextual safeguarding; these concepts refer to harms that occur outside of the family system including harmful online contact..